Miteshdev1/f1-fan/README.md

 For any issues or contributions, please contact:

-1. gitHub : yourusername
+1. gitHub : Miteshdev1
-2. Email : your.email@example.com
+2. Email : mitesh.kavar@alphaved.com